apache/arrow-site/_posts/2022-10-17-arrow-parquet-encoding-part-3.md

 As explained in our previous posts, Parquet uses repetition levels and definition levels to encode nested structures and nullability.

-This is a non trivial topic.
-For more detail, you can read the ["Google Dremel Paper"](https://research.google/pubs/pub36632/) which is typically cited as the inspiration for Parquet repetition and definition levels, and offers an academic description of the algorithm.
+Definition and repetition levels is a non trivial topic.
+For more detail, you can read the [Google Dremel Paper](https://research.google/pubs/pub36632/) which is typically cited as the inspiration for Parquet repetition and definition levels, and offers an academic description of the algorithm.
 You can also explore this [gist](https://gist.github.com/alamb/acd653c49e318ff70672b61325ba3443) to see Rust [parquet](https://crates.io/crates/parquet) code which generates the example below.

 The Parquet encoding of the example would be: